Top 10 Ways to Reduce Noise in Your Open Offices

 9. Add Office Partitions

-An open office doesn’t have to be completely open.
+An open office does not have to be completely open.
 Some strategically placed partitions can do wonders for sound control.
 These walls are made from fabrics like polyester or cotton and function similarly to acoustic panels.
 They absorb noise and convert sound energy into small amounts of heat that quickly dissipates.

 10. Use Soundproofing Insulation